joepriest/laravelpasswordreset/README.md

 php artisan user:resetpassword {user_id?} {new_password?}
 ```

-If no user id is provided, you will be asked to choose a user by name.
+If no user id is provided, you will be asked to choose a user (this defaults to the `name` field but can be overriden).

 If no new password is provided, you will be asked for one (a random one will be suggested).